 1. TypeMaster has a typing test website http://www.typingtest.com/test/default.asp

 4. If you want a Linux typing tutor, try Klavaro.
-It has a very simple and intuitive interface, and it comes with an Alphagrip layout out of the box. http://klavaro.sourceforge.net/en/index.html/
+It has a very simple and intuitive interface. http://klavaro.sourceforge.net/en/index.html/

 5. Playing online multiplayer video games, such as World of Warcraft, requires the use of many keys and can speed up the learning process.
 You may also find it more fun to practice typing the text of a book; that way you can read something interesting and learn to type on your AlphaGrip at the same time.
 Here’s a link to a text file of an uncopyrighted book entitled The Log-Cabin Lady.
 There are more free e-books available on the Internet; try visiting http://www.gutenberg.org/.

-6. But the best way to learn the Grip is to use it 30-60 minutes a day doing what you normally do with your keyboard and mouse.
+6. Another way to learn the Grip is to use it 30-60 minutes a day doing what you normally do with your keyboard and mouse.
 Here's a link to some interesting posts on the AlphaGrip Google Group which describe how muscle memory (post #10) helped a college student become proficient with his AlphaGrip ... and, in the words of Maxwell Smart, loving it!